nestjs/docs.nestjs.com/content/fundamentals/circular-dependency.md

 #### Module reference

-Nest provides the `ModuleRef` class that can be simply injected into any component.
+Nest provides the `ModuleRef` class to navigate the internal list of providers and obtain a reference to any provider by class name. `ModuleRef` can be injected into a class in the normal way:

 ```typescript
 @@filename(cats.service)